ckp95/pytest-parametrize-cases/README.md

 # pytest-parametrize-cases

 Simple wrapper around `pytest.mark.parametrize` which makes it more user-friendly.
 Just paste this somewhere in your test suite (`conftest.py` is a good idea) then import `Case` and `parametrize_cases`.
+This is not an installable package.

 ```python
 class Case: